junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 There are several valid methods.
 You can take an average of both songs, then round to the nearest integer.
 Or a more complex approach like a 2/3 bias towards the instrumental.
 If you have a MT or stems, you want to use the BPM of that instead, because pitchshifting many tracks is CPU intensive.
 Keep in mind lower pitch=slower tempo=natural, in line with varispeed results.
 I don't have any other specific advice for keys apart from it should sound good.

+BPM Temp
+---
+The acapella is usually the most recognizable element in a mashup, so keeping its pitch is suggested.
+It's possible to maintain pitch of the acapella while maintaining quality for the instrumental.

+1. Shift the pitch of the instrumental to match the acapella
+2. Adjust the speed of the instrumental by 5.6% for every semitone you shifted it (average, over the whole instrumental).
+This could be 0, if there was no change in pitch, and it could still be 0 if the pitch changes cancel out (like, +2st & -2st).
+We are effectively doing varispeed stretching on the instrumental.
+Note the BPM of the instrumental.
+3. The ideal BPM of your mashup is now between the current BPM of your instrumental & the BPM of your acapella.
+4. Set the BPM of both instrumental and acapella partway between both these numbers.
+You want to bias it towards the instrumental since stretching instrumentals is more likely to produce artefacts.
+If the acapella sounds too awkward, set it to about halfway.
+5. If the pitch shifting quality is still too low, shift the acapella 1-2st towards the pitch of the instrumental (I hope I’ve got the maths right), and go back to step 1.

 Starting
 ---
 Insert media into your DAW.
 Set appropriate volumes for both.
 Loudness statistics are a good rough guide to matching, but should not trump your ear/brain.
-Vocals should not face an uphill battle with the instrumental, not should it overpower.
 Set your project and clip BPMs.
-See my [note on REAPER & BPM](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20(good)%20mixes.md#reaper--bpm).
 Beat align your 2 songs, then Match the keys of the songs.
 You're allowed to make fractional pitch changes to either track to make them more cohesive, or make manual block pitch changes to make certain words or sections, etc more on-key.

 Many noobs, after basic matching above then call it a day, but it's far from it.
 You need to match the song structure of the 2 songs, as they differ.
-Match the intensity of the acapella song for vareity & contrast (otherwise you'll have no breakdowns etc).
 Turn on snapping.
 You will be cutting by beats & bars now.
 The verse of the vocal should match the verse of the instrumental, etc. Cut both as appropriate.
+Match the intensity of the acapella song for variety & contrast (otherwise you'll have no breakdowns, etc).
+If there are instrumental breaks in the instrumental, you may need to add vocal fills/samples from the acapella to keep the energy up.
+If there are missing parts in the instrumental (like pre-chorus, or bridge), try to grab loops from elsewhere &/ use MIDI production.

+You can do your editing in multiple passes.
+Like, do a quick 1st pass to match the basic structure, then do a more detailed 2nd pass which matches the chords better (see later).
+The pre-chorus & bridge are often the hardest parts for a mashup, followed by the verse.
+The chorus is often the easiest part since they may use common chord progressions.
+If you can't match the pre-chorus, you can cut it out, but if you can't match the bridge, it'a a big deal as it can make or break a mashup.
+It's almost necessary to have a bridge in a pop song since it offers a welcome break in intensity &/key.

-A quick & effective way to do this, especially for unfamiliar songs (I do this to realize an idea I have in my head, that 2 songs (should) go together well), is to slice up the instrumental into loops of compatible chord progressions, of varying (musical) intensities.
+A quick & effective way to edit, especially for unfamiliar songs (I do this to realize an idea I have in my head, that 2 songs (should) go together well), is to slice up the instrumental into loops of compatible chord progressions, of varying (musical) intensities.
 Extend the loops to cover various song parts, increasing intensity from verse to chorus, and from start to end.
 This ensures some variety.
 Short & sweet > long & bad.

+There are some cases that you should leave 1 or the other uncut.
+If there is a music video for the acapella, cut the instrumental, and leave the acapella (rate difference doesn't matter, you can change video FPS losslessly).
+If you want to use the mashup in place of the instrumental, then cut the acapella & leave the instrumental.
+Rate & length must match in this case.

+If your source(s) are non-constant BPM, cut them into clips of 8-16 bars long and then stretch until each clip aligns with the beat grid of your DAW.

 Chord theory
 ---
-Knowing music theory is not required to do mashups, but it may help you to make mashups faster & better.
+Knowing chord theory is not required to do mashups, but it will help you to make better mashups.
 This guide uses my [Shorthand Relative Chord Notation System](https://github.com/junh1024/junh1024-Documents/blob/master/Music/Shorthand%20Relative%20Chord%20Notation%20System.md#shorthand-relative-chord-notation-system) so please read that beforehand.
-We assume you have/can chop up your instro into clips/bars of chords.
+Chord theory is useful about 25-50% of mashups where the chords don't match and they don't sound good by structure matching only.

+### Chord matching
+Chord matching will make your mashup more seamless.
+When the chords in the instrumental are closer to the chords in the acapella, your mashup will seem more like 1 song, rather than 2.

+Chop up your instro into clips/bars of chords, and match the chords of the instrumental with the chords of the acapella (full song of the original).
+But, restrict yourself to the current section.
+Like, only match chords of the verse in the acapella, with chords of the verse in the instrumental.
+This is to make the intensity in each section consistent.
+Pre-chorus can count as verse if you can't find matching chords.

+### Chord shifting
 Sometimes you may need to pitchshift clips to get the right chord, because the wanted chord is not available in the original.

 Say you have chords 1,2,4,5,6 but you want a 3.
 Since 3 is minor, you know to pick 2/6 (which are minor) & shift to make a 3.
 But if you wanted a 3M, you'll need to pick from the major chords of 1,4,5.

-Chord substitution
+### Chord substitution
----
-For times when shifting doesn't sound good, maybe due to synths making whacky chords, you may need to substitute.
+For times when shifting doesn't sound good, maybe due to synths making whacky chords or polyphony, you may need to substitute.
 Here are 2 approaches:
 - Analyze the dominant note in the melody, and choose a chord which has that note, ideally not in the bottom position.
 You can try 7ths.
 Sounding good is idempotent.
 - Choose a chord which is a 3rd apart. e.g, instead of 6, choose 4 or 1.
-Sounding good is not idempotent cuz performing multiple substitutions like this will sound bad.
+Sounding good is not idempotent since performing multiple substitutions like this will sound bad.

 Chord Progressions
 ---